CivicActions/ssp-toolkit/docs/ssp.md

 **Summary:** Fully inherited from AWS (FedRAMP).

+##### AWS

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: incident monitoring.

 ##### CivicActions

 CivicActions utilizes the JIRA ticketing tool for tracking and reporting of incident events from reporting to resolution and post- incident analysis.
 Initial reporting can come from continuous monitoring tools as well as client and public submissions made to support@civicactions.com.
 Jira processes the tickets for the public submissions and the CivicActions Support Team creates associated GitHub Issues.
 Internal incidents reported are processed within the GitHub Issue queue.
 Details of the handling procedures are included in the CivicActions Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan/#response-process>) Response Process.

+##### Project

+The Project utilizes network and host-based intrusion detection systems, monitoring the system and application logs for anomalous events.
+Incidents are tracked using the same ticketing system that is used to track all system-related changes and events.

 ### IR-6: Incident Reporting